rust-lang/rust/doc/tutorial-borrowed-ptr.md

 safety violation.

-So, in fact, for every `ref` binding, the compiler will impose the same rules as the ones we saw for borrowing the interior of a unique
+So, in fact, for every `ref` binding, the compiler will impose the same rules as the ones we saw for borrowing the interior of a owned
 box: it must be able to guarantee that the `enum` will not be overwritten for the duration of the borrow.
 In fact, the compiler would accept the example we gave earlier.
 The example is safe because the shape pointer has type `&Shape`, which means "borrowed pointer to immutable memory containing a `shape`".
 If, however, the type of that pointer were `&mut Shape`, then the ref binding would be ill-typed.
-Just as with unique boxes, the compiler will permit `ref` bindings into data owned by the stack frame even if the data are mutable, but otherwise it requires that the data reside in immutable memory.
+Just as with owned boxes, the compiler will permit `ref` bindings into data owned by the stack frame even if the data are mutable, but otherwise it requires that the data reside in immutable memory.